jkellyphilly/random-learning/bash_scripting/README.md

 `$0` argument is the name of the script.

 ### Working with options
+Can capture command-line arguments with options flags.
+Variety of ways to specify what we're looking for.

 ### Getting input during execution
+`-s` is "silent" (use for sensitive stuff, like passwords)

+`-p` to do everything on the same line.

+Use a `select` statement to get the user to choose something from a list of options.

 ## Bash in the real world